ppy/osu-wiki/news/2024/2024-09-19-kyoku-original-song-and-beatmapping-contest-results.md

 ---

-Thank you to all the organizers, helpers, and participants for taking part of this one-of-a-kind event and creating a huge amount of original, high quality content for the community to enjoy.
+Thank you to all the organisers, helpers, and participants for taking part of this one-of-a-kind event and creating a huge amount of original, high-quality content for the community to enjoy.

 —0x84f